Key Takeaways:

 It’s important to note that copyright protection is granted automatically and does not require registration or the use of a copyright symbol (©).

-However, registering a work with the appropriate copyright office can provide additional legal benefits and evidence of copyright ownership in case of disputes.
+However, registering a work with the appropriate copyright office can provide additional legal benefits and evidence of rights of copyright owner in case of copyright disputes.

 It is advisable to examine the copyright laws of the relevant jurisdiction for comprehensive information and guidance because each country may have different standards and laws for protecting intellectual property.